 Divisions and Flights

 The tournament field will consist of five divisions: Men (ages 49 and under), Senior Men (ages 50-59), Super Senior Men (60-69), Masters (ages 70 and over), and Women (ages 21 and over).
 Divisions are based on the entrant’s age as of May 29th, 2017.

 Golf Cart Requirements

 All players are strongly urged to ride in a cart.
-Tournament entry fee includes cost of cart for three rounds.
-Spectators are allowed, but are prohibited from riding in the carts or interfering with play in any way.
+Tournament entry fee includes the cost of a cart for three rounds.
+Spectators are allowed but are prohibited from riding in the carts or interfering with play in any way.
 The use of caddies is prohibited.
 If a spectator does request to ride in a separate golf cart it is solely up to the individual golf course to rent a golf cart to a spectator (normal fees will apply).
 If a spectator is found to be interfering with play in any way the spectator will be asked to leave the golf course immediately and will not be admitted the rest of the tournament.

 Rules of Play

 Unless otherwise indicated, USGA Rules of Golf will govern play.
 Local rules for each golf course will be distributed at each course.
 All disputes regarding any aspect of tournament play will be reviewed by the tournament committee.
 All rules decisions by the tournament committee are final.

 Spikeless shoes are required at all seven tournament courses.
 Attire for the week is golf club casual, including the parties.
 Bermuda-length shorts may be worn during tournament rounds.
 Collared shirts are required and no denim is allowed at tournament courses.
 Weather range is a high of 100 and low of 80.